 Subcontracting Team: The project engaged several excellent subcontractors:

 Contouring the Land relies on continued coordination of the Spider Hoe operator and the Excavator operator.
-This project utilized Eric Mauck and Rocky Boswell who have done many projects together.
+This project utilised Eric Mauck and Rocky Boswell who have done many projects together.
 Smooth coordination in excavating and moving debris up the hill with few spoken words was a joy to watch.

 Drilling & Installing Piers on a steep hillside requires a specialty contractor.
 This project utilized PLI Systems.
-This job proved to be a tough one, but PLI stubbornly fought down all obstacles & placed steel reinforced piers rougly 20 feet into the ground -- both vertical and horizontal shafts.
+This job proved to be a tough one, but PLI stubbornly fought down all obstacles & placed steel reinforced piers roughly 20 feet into the ground -- both vertical and horizontal shafts.
 Pull tests performed under the watchful eye of the geotechnical team proved the quality of their work.

 Building the Foundation requires a grid of steel reinforced beams on top of the drilled piers because this is earthquake country.
 My "flat land" experience in Texas was helpful, but the knowledge and experience of consultant James Gardner made the job run smoothly.
 Good manpower is in short supply now, but with a small team we did the job!

-Auxillary Concrete Structures: The design called for a one foot thick, 12 foot tall wall extending the length of uphill side to provide support, stiffness of the lower floor and a parking area above.
+Auxiliary Concrete Structures: The design called for a one foot thick, 12 foot tall wall extending the length of uphill side to provide support, stiffness of the lower floor and a parking area above.
 The wall shown below was formed and poured by Brian Werner's wall building team.
 They were fast and efficient.

 Parking Lot Structures: The parking lot provides space for three cars to park.
 It consists of left and right retaining walls, that are filled with compacted stone and finally paved.
 This area was prepared by Watson Coastal Enterprises and Foundation Consultant James Gardner.